 Lightweight: 0.5 millisecond load time.
 6.3k package size.

 The test says there are two “failures” (big red Fs).
 Those are #1 Minimize request size and #2 Leverage browser caching.
-That seems like pretty harsh criticism for a page that loads in only 658 milliseconds on cheap, shared GoDaddy hosting.
+That seems like pretty harsh criticism for a page that loads in only 658 milliseconds on cheap, shared hosting.
 We soon discover the bad review isn’t really warranted.
 Let’s take a closer look by expanding the “accordion” performance insights:

 We almost laugh out loud at the itemization of errors.
 First, there’s only one URL that doesn’t fit into a single packet causing the first error condition: Minimize request size.
 And that’s an HTTP request call to Google CDN for a webfont.
 Completely beyond our control and something Google should care about more than us.
 Let’s move on and just ignore that single call.
-But talk about harsh – an “F” (41).
+But talk about harsh – a red “F” (41).

 Why speed test scores are bogus READ MORE here: